 No doubt, you’re now thinking about how much time will be necessary to complete all seven steps and what will it cost.

-The Getting You Home Plan is a thorough and detailed approach that will give you the tools to take charge of your life, to gain a sense of accomplishment and to leave you with knowledge and methods to use well into the future.
+The Lucky 7 Program is a thorough and detailed approach that will give you the tools to take charge of your life, to gain a sense of accomplishment and to leave you with knowledge and methods to use well into the future.

 Think about that.
 Imagine how you’ll feel when you’ve completed the Program.
 Stronger, clearer and hopeful.